 The specific learning opportunities available within this placement will be determined by the field of nursing being studied and the nature of the practice setting.
 Student placement lines are designed to provide a breath of learning opportunities across the programme.
 There may be opportunities to care for individuals from other fields during this placement, the Placement Profile for the area that you are allocated to will indicate where this is possible.

-This module includes study sessions on:
+This module includes content about:

 Transition theory and managing the reality